District line: S Stock

 The current 7-car S Stock trains began to enter service on the line in 2013, beginning with services between Olympia and West Ham, gradually replacing the C and D Stock.
 Like the 8-car variants now in use on the Metropolitan line, these trains are part of Bombardier's Movia family, with air-conditioning, as the sub-surface tunnels (unlike those on the deep-level tube lines) are able to disperse the exhausted hot air.

 With a top speed of 62 mph, a 7-car S Stock train has a capacity of 865 passengers compared to 739 for a 6-car C Stock train and 827 for a 6-car D Stock train.
 With a length of 117 m, the S Stock trains are 24 m longer than the 93 m long C stock trains, and station platforms have been lengthened.
 The trains have regenerative brakes, allowing them to return around 20 per cent of their energy to the network.
 Traction voltage was increased in 2017 from nominal 630 V to 750 V to give better performance and allow the trains to return more energy to the network through their regenerative brakes.
-A 630 V section remains present between Barons Court-Ealing Broadway.